Home > All Guitars > Gibson Guitars

 That's why they attract Monkeys

-A Grouping of Gibson Double Cutaway Les Pauls
+A Grouping of 24 fret Gibson Double Cutaway Les Pauls

-One of the few Gibsons that I personally like
+One of the few Gibsons that I personally liked.

 Ed Roman